On Ramp for Unit 6.4 “Protect Your Cell Phone: Forces and Motion”

 The materials and videos provided here provide an “on ramp” to help teachers implement this unit in classrooms.
 Together, these resources provide condensed information about the unit as well as essential background content.

-In this unit, students use what they’ve learned about forces and motion to design a protective cell phone case that meets criteria and constraints.
-Throughout the unit, students use hands-on experiences and systems modeling to explore properties of force and motion, while planning fair investigations for their cell phone case designs.
+In this unit, students are challenged to solve a common problem - how to protect a cell phone from being damaged during everyday use?
+Throughout the unit, students use hands-on experiences and systems modeling to explore properties of force and motion, while planning and carrying out fair investigations for their cell phone case designs.

 Unit Challenge Question: How can we design a case that protects a cell phone from breaking?

-To access and use the assessments, rubrics, and answer keys for this unit, send an email to Mi-STAR@mtu.edu with your request along with verification that you are an educator and not a student trying to search for the answers.
+To access and use the assessments, rubrics, and answer keys for this unit, send an email to Mi-STAR@mtu.edu with your request along with verification that you are an educator.

-Unit kit and materials are available through Nasco.
+Unit kits and materials are available through Nasco.
 To order or for more information, please send an email inquiry to

 Unit Challenge Student Products & Teacher Resources: